thejoshwolfe/yauzl/README.md

 #### getLastModDate([options])

 Returns the modification time of the file as a JavaScript `Date` object.
-The timezone situation is a mess; read on to learn more.
+The timezone situation is a mess due to both ZIP issues and JavaScript issues; read on to learn more.

-Due to the zip file specification having lackluster support for specifying timestamps natively, there are several third-party extensions that add better support. yauzl supports these encodings:
+Due to the zip file specification having lackluster support for specifying timestamps natively, there are several third-party extensions that add better support in the `extraFields`. yauzl supports these encodings:

 1. Info-ZIP "universal timestamp" extended field (`0x5455` aka `"UT"`): signed 32-bit seconds since `1970-01-01 00:00:00Z`, which supports the years 1901-2038 (partially inclusive) with 1-second precision.
 The value is timezone agnostic, i.e. always UTC.